 - Program Applications are available from June 1 – November 1 each year

-- One radiology class of 17 students starts each summer semester
+- One rad tech class of 17 - 18 students begins each summer semester

-Community Service Project: Annual Food collection for service area.
-Total food collected:
+Community Service Project: Annual Food Collection for service area.
+Friendship House Book Drive, Dalton, Georgia.

 - 2016: 1100 pounds